 Serve your pasta with steak and tomato sauce immediately.
 So good!

 Montreal steak seasoning is an excellent dry rub for all cuts of steak.

-Besides steaks, try using Montreal Steak Spice on chicken, pork, or salmon.
+Besides steaks or as part of this steak and spaghetti recipe, try using Montreal Steak Spice on chicken, pork, or salmon.
 Potatoes, including french fries, baked potatoes, hash browns and tater tots will also thank you for it!

 Use on broccoli, mushrooms, and other grilled or roasted vegetables.

 This seasoning is absolutely wonderful in marinades and here’s a quick marinade that can be found on the manufacturer McCormick’s site below.
 After trying this, I never felt the need to change it.

 - 1 heaping tablespoon Montreal Steak Seasoning